 This measure summarizes the status of implementation of good management practices at a utility.
 It is particularly useful for identifying potential benchmarking partners, especially organizations that may have advanced knowledge and experience with applying these tools.
 Correlations with other measures might show that performance in other areas is related to investments in improved management practices.
-The Water Authority used a self-scoring system to identify the degree to which each of seven important practices being implemented.
-The scoring system is based on the results from the QualServe Self Assessments that the Water Authority completed in 2004 and 2011.
-Scores for the seven areas are aggregated to provide an index score.
+The Water Authority used a self-scoring system to identify the degree to which each of eleven important practices are being implemented.
+The scoring system is based on the results from the QualServe Self Assessments that the Water Authority completed in 2004 and 2011 and the 2014 Effective Utility Management (EUM) assessment.
+Scores for the eleven areas are aggregated as a percentage.

 The practices included in the index are as follows:

 - Strategic Planning

-- · Long-Term Financial Planning
+- Long-term Financial Planning

-- · Risk Management Planning
+- Risk Management Planning

+- Performance Measurement System

 - Optimized Asset Management Program